User's Guide to IRCAL

 ircalui

 and enter the user password at the prompt.
 This will start the graphical user interface for control of the IRCAL camera.
-Note that ircalui software actually runs on ircalbox2, but the user interface is displayed on gorgon or karnak.
+Note that ircalui software actually runs on ircalbox2, but the user interface is displayed on gouda or karnak.

 ircaldisplay